 Potassium has a balancing effect and promotes strong stems, good roots and resistance to disease.
 It is also essential for translocation of sugars in plants.

 Calcium is a major component of cell walls (may also be deficient in overly acidic soils) and is related to nutrient transport within a plant.
-Anything interrupting normal calcium movement (such as uneven water supply) will result in calcium deficiencies even if there is enough Calcium added via fertilizer or showing in soil tests.
+Anything interrupting normal calcium movement (such as uneven water supply) will result in calcium deficiencies even if there is enough Calcium added via fertilizer or showing up in soil tests.

 Bringing Plants into Bloom